rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 - Abstract Product_View_Options_Type_Select logic from the Magento core.
 This should extend the core, which I could not get to work today.

+- Setup email sending from scripts on the server (for password reset, account confirm, and a whole bunch of other stuff).
 - Fix issue where the forms (login and register) try to validate inputs on non-submit buttons. like back and continue on login/register.
 - Look into Facebook connect.
 The Connect-with-Facebook button on the login page doesn't do anything for now.
 This would be an excellent feature.
 - Global search functionality